 ME Course Information.
 The courses offered by the Mechanical Engineering department can be found in three places: (1) the Rackham Graduate School website, (2) the College of Engineering website, and (3) the ME Department website.
 All locations should include the same information.

 Mobile Application for iPhone, iPad, and iPod Touch.
 Students on the Ann Arbor campus now can view their class schedules for the current term or browse for classes in current and upcoming terms on an iPhone, iPad, or iPod touch.
 Those features are part of the new Student Academics app available on the iTunes App Store.
 Personal class schedule information is protected via the Single Sign-On app – also available on iTunes – that allows people to authenticate to view their information.

 The Office of the Registrar maintains deadlines and resources relevant to course enrollment.
-For incoming students, registration typically opens the week before the start of classes.
 Current students will have the opportunity to register for the upcoming term during the last month of the semester.
 You should be particularly mindful of deadlines for dropping and adding classes, withdrawing from classes, and for payment of fees.
 Typically the drop/add deadline will be three weeks after the first day of class.

 How do I register for classes?

 Students at the University of Michigan register for classes using Wolverine Access.
 Before the start of registration, the Registrar's Office will release the course offerings for the term.
 These courses will now appear in Wolverine Access.
 At this point, students are able to start “Backpacking.”